thodde/Video_Streaming/README.md

    Before compiling and running the Video Client, you must install GTK+ on the Unix system.
    If you do not know how to install GTK+, please see http://www.gtk.org/ If you are using an Ubuntu system (Which this program was built on) type "sudo apt-get install gtk2-engines-pixbuf" to install the necessary libraries.
-   If anything else is needed, Ubuntu will complain to you.
+   If anything else is needed, Ubuntu will complain to you at runtime.

 Running the Program:
 --------------------